TalmageWoodhouse/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Structure the basic layout of the webpage and game including the main gameboard, buttons, and score displays
-- **CSS** - Application styling such as colors and shape of number tiles, animations for tile movement and merging, and other styling for compatability with different devices
+- **CSS** - Application styling such as colors and shape of number tiles, board layout, animations for tile movement and merging, and other styling for compatability with different devices.
-- **React** - interactive user interface.
+- **React** - Interactive user interface.
 Handle the game state, manage tile movements and merges, update scores, and start new game.
-- **Service** - implement games core logic such as moving tiles, merging tiles, checking game over conditions, and calculating scores
+- **Service** - Implement games core logic such as moving tiles, merging tiles, checking game over conditions, and calculating scores, getting images from another api.
 - **DB/Login** - Save data of user logins and highscores in database.
 - **WebSocket** - Highscores are saved for everyone to see, live leaderboard.